 In Sanskrit there is an expression, Smashan Vairagya, that describes what I felt in the days that surrounded the death of Jeni.
 Smashan Vairagya translates as the ‘detachment of the burial ground.’
 The detachment of the burial ground is felt when the death of someone close to us reminds us that our interests and hopes are empty and have no weight when seen in the light of life’s uncertainty and the inevitability of death.
 Ordinarily the effect this state produces is one of loss of motivation.
 The pleasures of life, because they are seen as transient, no longer hold the same power they once held.
 An attitude of ‘what’s the use’ overwhelms our motivations to pursue the compensations that ordinary life offers.
 The result is often a period of depression or inaction.

 Usually this state is temporary.
 In most cases the passing of time dulls the power of seeing that all our pleasures and all our dreams exist only for a while and then pass away.
-For people who are not interested in the inner work of conscious evolution, this state is seen as an interruption that needs to worked through or waited out.
-They speak about ‘getting back to their lives.
-And what they mean is that they again want to find a feeling of security and again want believe that their pursuits have meaning.
+For people who are not interested in the inner work of conscious evolution, this state is seen as an interruption that needs to be worked through or waited out.
+They speak about ‘getting back to their lives’.
+They want to find a feeling of security and want to believe that their pursuits have meaning.
 But in the fourth way we take a different attitude toward shocks that remind us that life is uncertain.

-Essentially the fourth way is the pursuit of a perception through the exercises of self-remembering and the transformation of suffering.
-And this perception, because it is based on longer scale of time, brings with it an understanding that everything is transient.
-Basically the fourth way tells us that what we feel in the cemetery is closer to the truth of our situation than what we ordinarily feel.
+Essentially conscious evolution is the pursuit of a perception through exercises like self-remembering and the transformation of suffering, and this perception, because it is based on a longer scale of time, brings with it an understanding that everything is transient.
+Basically inner work teaches us that what we feel in the cemetery is closer to the truth of our situation than what we ordinarily feel.
 In other words, it tells us that life is uncertain.

 If a man could understand all the horror of the lives of ordinary people who are turning round in a circle of insignificant interests and insignificant aims, if he could understand what they are losing, he would understand that there can be only one thing that is serious for him—to escape from the general law, to be free. ~ Gurdjieff